Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 What If You're Declined?

-Mining workers, especially underground and explosives-related roles, do get declined.
+Mining workers do get declined.
+This is especially common in underground and explosives-related roles.
 Here's your action plan.

 Different insurers have genuinely different appetites for mining risk.
 One decline doesn't mean all will decline.

-Insurer A: Declined (no appetite for underground mining)
+One insurer may decline (no current appetite for underground mining)

-Insurer B: Approved with 100% loading (accepts with restrictions)
+Another insurer may approve with a significant loading (accepts with restrictions)

-Insurer C: Approved with 85% loading (better appetite for mining)
+A third insurer may approve with a smaller loading (better appetite for mining)

 Step 2: Check Group Insurance Options